Reflections | Connecting the Local to Global: IVLP Alumni in the Classroom 2022

 Ms. Maja Mačinko, our most recent IVLP Alumni, is a self-taught and passionate robotics instructor motivated and inspired by her students.
 She is a Technology Education Teacher at the Osnovna škola primary school in Zagreb, Croatia.
 She is also Editor at Školska knjiga d.d. and an Academy Member at HundrED.
 She is one of Croatia’s STEM Revolution Ambassadors.
 She has a degree in physics and is working toward a PhD in informational sciences as she volunteers and creates teaching materials.
 Ms. Mačinko has published a number of professional and scientific papers on robotics and she wrote a primary school teacher’s manual for automation.
 She is the chief editor for textbooks and materials in the field of technical culture in the largest publishing house in Croatia.
 Ms. Mačinko met with students and educators from Glacier Peak High School and United High School on October 13, 2022 in celebration of the International Day of the Girl Child (October 11, 2022) to discuss the importance of advancing women and girls in the classroom and in STEM.
 During her visit she shared fun facts about the history and culture of Croatia and spoke to her personal journey navigating a career in STEM.
 The students had many questions for her regarding building confidence in male-dominated careers and spaces, choosing a career in STEM, fun things to do in Croatia, and more.

 As a global education non-profit dedicated to advancing global understanding and cultivating enduring relationships within our local community and the world, the Global Classroom team at the World Affairs Council - Seattle is humbled to be a part of such an amazing program and is energized by the enduring commitment of teachers and students to engage in our increasingly interconnected and interdependent world despite the ongoing challenges of the pandemic.
 We are honored to continue facilitating meaningful connections between our local schools and IVLP Alumni from around the world and hope you will join us on this journey!
-If you are interested in hosting an international leader in your classroom, Global Classroom will be facilitating our final visit of 2022 on Wednesday, December 7th, 2022.
-This visit will focus on the preservation and strengthening of democracy locally and globally.
+If you are interested in hosting an international leader in your classroom, we will be facilitating more classroom visits with our influential IVLP Alumni in 2023!
 Please reach out to firstname.lastname@example.org for additional information.
-The deadline to participate in this visit is Friday, December 2nd.
-However, we will be facilitating more classroom visits with our influential IVLP Alumni in 2023!

 Author: Julianna Patterson, Program Officer, Global Classroom